JakobRogstadius/MOSTACHI/README.md

 Download and install Visual Studio 2022 Community Edition (or later) and the .Net SDK version 6.0 (or later).

 Load `MOSTACHI.sln` in Visual Studio.
+This gives your a list of the different projects included in the solution.
+Ensure the correct project is selected as start-up project when following the steps below to run experiments.

 Edit /Commons/paths.xml to match your local directory.